unique-777/unique-777/README.md

   </a>
 </p>

----

 ## 🌱 Rooted In Curiosity

 Hola!
-I’m **Jahnavi**, a final-year **CSE B.Tech student** driven by a strong passion for
-**AI, Machine Learning, and research-based innovation**.

-My natural curiosity pushed me toward the **medical and healthcare** domain, where
-technology has the power to transform lives.
-I’m especially exploring
-**Deep Learning, Neuro-AI, cognitive systems, and human-focused AI models**.
+I’m Jahnavi, a final-year CSE B.Tech student passionate about AI, Machine Learning, and research-driven innovation.
+My curiosity brought me to the medical and healthcare domain, where technology can genuinely transform lives.
+I explore Deep Learning, Neuro-AI, cognitive systems, and human-centered AI, constantly learning, innovating, and creating solutions to help those in need.

+Guided by the belief that “slow and steady wins the race” and that hard work pays off, I’ve shaped myself into a persistent learner and researcher.
-I love diving deep into concepts and understanding things at their core.
+I enjoy diving deep into concepts and am currently experimenting with advanced Deep Learning techniques, steadily building knowledge and impactful solutions, one step at a time. 🌿✨
-Currently, I’m researching and experimenting with advanced **Deep Learning** techniques—
-building myself steadily, one experiment at a time. 🌿✨

 ---

 ## 🔬 Tech Stack — Tools From My Lab